 I did a little more research the second time around, and the online forums (of pros/experienced DIYers) seemed to all recommend the same product: Gardz.
 I’ve had pretty good results with other Zinsser products before, so I went on the hunt to find it.
 Only trouble was, it didn’t seem to be available except to order online.
 In large contractor quantities.
 And the smaller-sized products had been discontinued.
 No bueno.

 The third (and thankfully, final) attempt worked.
-I found a product that was available at my local HD called Rx-35.
-Unlike most primers, this goes on more like glue (it looks like skim milk in the can, actually), but it seems to do the trick and seals the drywall paper.
+I found a product that was available at my local Orange called Rx-35.
+Unlike most primers you would be used to in the paint world, this goes on more like glue (it looks like skim milk in the can, actually).
+But, it seems to do the trick and seals the drywall paper.

-How to get rid of bubbles once they’re in your skim coat: Ok, this part sucks.
+Ok, this part sucks.
 But until I found the right product to help prevent them, I had to do this a lot.
 And even after getting a good sealer, it is still not 100% foolproof, so I have to still work out a bubble from time to time.
-As I mentioned above, putting more coats over a bubbled area doesn’t really help matters much since it just wets the paper again (which actually runs the risk of bubbling more), so the best way to get rid of a bubble is to get rid of the paper that’s causing the issue.
-This means digging into the drywall again to remove the paper causing the bubble (I’ve done it both while the joint compound was wet and when it’s dry… wet is messier and peels up more paper, sometimes maybe more than you needed to).
-The tip of my taping knife worked great for getting under the bubble and removing the problem.
+As I mentioned above, putting more coats over a bubbled area doesn’t really help matters much since it just wets the paper again (which actually runs the risk of bubbling more), so the best way to get rid of a bubble is to get rid of the paper that’s causing the issue

 Then I allowed it to fully cure (if it was wet), and fully saturated the area with the Rx-35 sealer.
 It doesn’t take very long for this stuff to dry, so don’t worry too much about this putting a lengthy hiccup in your progress.
 After all, it’s better to remove them rather than seeing the bubbles in your paint job (spoiler alert: they only become more noticeable).